 - If you must talk about money during a performance review, make sure you do so at the start so the employee doesn’t have a mystery number dangling in front of their eyes for the entire session.
 In this way you can use salary decisions to activate a developmental conversation, not to conclude it.

-- Lastly, you might consider who you give salary talks to.
+- Lastly, you might consider who you give salary talks.
 Everybody needs development, but money conversations could be reserved for performers particularly in need of improvement, or those who have done exceptionally well.
 Some companies doing this have created balance by making their base-rate salaries competitive and tying compensation to overall company progress.
 Whatever system you opt for, make sure you are 100% transparent with your employees about the way talks will (or won’t) be distributed throughout the company:

 “Researchers such as Dan Pink say that the things which really motivate people to perform well are feelings like autonomy, mastery, and purpose.”
-(McKinsey, Ahead of the curve: The future of performance management, 2016)

 Ultimately each company should find a way to hold salary talks that complement development-focused performance reviews without overshadowing them.
 Most of the time this requires ongoing clear communication about money; careful consideration about the role of development; and just how far money talks are needed across the company.